bnuhero/glider-merlin/README.md

 This will clone the glider-merlin repository to `/opt/share/glider-merlin` direcotry in the router and create a soft link to `/opt/share/glider-merlin/script/glider-merlin.sh` as `/opt/sbin/glider-merlin`.

 **NOTICE: Check if `/opt/share/glider-merlin/bin/glider` can be run successfully in the router terminal.
-If NOT, your SHOULD compile glider for the router by yourself and replace the original glider with it.**
+If NOT, you SHOULD compile glider for the router by yourself and replace the original glider with it.**

 ### Configuartion